 - 1 Ryan Kaji is a popular Generation Z YouTuber. - 2 Like Nastya makes videos in many languages. - 3 Paul Walker had two children. - 4 The Builders generation was born after 2000. - 5 A student exchange program allows students to study in another country.

-Cook at Module 1 and write a T/F/DS quiz of your own.
+Write a T/F/DS quiz of your own.
 Write in your notebook.

 The words below are from a song.
 What is the song about?